daharper/Funky/README.md

 ## The Bad

-Delphi just isn't designed as a first class functional language, it really shines when used as intended.
+Delphi isn't designed as a first class functional language, it really shines when used as intended.
 Fully functional constructs become an exercise in beat-the-compiler, and verbosity.
 This is an example of using the **Zip** function:

 ```pascal
   lDairySales := GetSalesFor('Dairy');